ON THIS PAGE

-The Clearinghouse’s enrollment data are based on data submissions from more than 3,600 higher education institutions in the United States.
+The Clearinghouse’s enrollment data are based on data submissions from nearly 3,600 higher education institutions in the United States.
 These institutions represent 97% of the nation’s enrollments in degree-granting institutions.
-Learn more about Clearinghouse data here.
+Learn more about Clearinghouse data.

 The interactive graphics below show enrollment over time for different institution types and student demographics, as well as high school income level and school urbanicity.
 These views make it easier to identify trends and compare data for the populations of interest to your institution or organization.

 To view specific categories or groups in a chart, simply select the name of the category or group to hide or display it.